Skip to main content

 As you run more campaigns, your campaigns list can get cluttered with completed, seasonal, or test campaigns you're not actively using.
 Archiving keeps your workspace clean while preserving all campaign data, analytics, and structure for future reference.

-Unlike deleting, archiving is reversible.
+Archiving is reversible.
 You can unarchive campaigns anytime to view their data or reactivate them.
 This makes archiving the safe choice when you're done with a campaign but might need it later.

 What Happens When You Archive